-The HLV anchor spread will be set out with the assistance of anchor handling tugs, prior to the arrival of the HLV at the target installation location.
+The HLV anchor spread will be set out taken the governing weather conditions into account with the assistance of anchor handling tugs, prior to, and during, the arrival of the HLV at the target installation location.
 The HLV will transit to the Development Area with one jacket foundation safely hooked on.